-The person has declared its affiliation to one, and only one, of the RGQ Segments.
+4. The person has declared its affiliation to one, and only one, of the RGQ Segments.

-The RGQ Member may be a trade association or an advocacy group representing a group of prospective members, provided that the trade association or advocacy group meets the requirements defined by its declared Segment in Segment Procedures.
-Only RGQ EC Members shall have the right to vote to adopt model business practices or standards affecting only the Retail Gas Quadrant.
+The RGQ Member may be a trade association or an advocacy group representing a group of prospective members, provided that the trade association or advocacy group meets the requirements defined by the Segment Procedures of its declared Segment.
+Only RGQ EC Members shall have the right to vote to adopt model business practices or standards affecting only the RGQ.

-6 – MEETINGS OF RGQ MEMBERS
+6 – RESERVED

-All meetings held in association with the NAESB Retail Gas Quadrant shall be open to all interested persons.
+[Note: Deleted - Duplicates NAESB Bylaws.]

 7 – BOARD

-Section 7.1 RGQ Representatives to the NAESB Board
+Section 7.1 Board Representation

-The Retail Gas Quadrant shall have representatives to the NAESB Board of Directors, with each RGQ Segment electing or selecting an equal number of these representatives, pursuant to the procedures specified by the respective RGQ Segment in this Exhibit.
+The RGQ shall have representatives on the NAESB Board of Directors, with each RGQ Segment electing or selecting an equal number of these representatives, pursuant to the procedures specified by the respective RGQ Segment in this Exhibit.

 Section 7.2 Qualifications of RGQ Directors

+A. Eligibility

 To be eligible to serve as representative on the NAESB Board of Directors:

-The person must be a Member of the Retail Gas Quadrant;
+1. The person must be a Member of the RGQ;

-The person must be an executive of the organization represented, where applicable, and have broad understanding of the natural gas industry;
+2. The person should have broad understanding of the natural gas industry and have sufficient authority to make decisions on behalf of the organization represented; for example, a representative of a corporate entity should ideally be an executive of that corporation;

-The person must have a working knowledge of the NAESB process;
+3. The person must have a working knowledge of the NAESB process;